The Old House at the end of the road

 Then the Lord knows I love this old house.

-It’s a place reminding me of family,
+It’s a place that reminds me of family,

 And the things in life that really mean the most.